 Bring Hands-On Mining Into Your Classroom

-If you have any questions regarding these activities or future teacher workshops, please contact us or call us at (775) 829-2121.
+If you have any questions regarding these activities, please contact us or call us at (775) 829-2121.

 - Grade-Level Specific – Each topic has different versions for students in grades 3-5, middle school, and high school, ensuring age-appropriate content and activities.
 Most topics also have lessons for students in grades K-2.